 We some time assume as wrong conclusion to be right if it is near to the right conclusion.
-This makes our efforts fixfile e.g.
+This makes our efforts futile e.g.

 - sometimes butchered by the rich.
-(1) - Rich people are always antagonistic to those who live in slums.
-(2)

-Rich butcher the poor because they hate them.
+(1) Rich people are always antagonistic - (Conclusion) Rich butcher the poor because they hate them.